Lin Chih-chieh: Professional career

-SBL career
+SBL

 First season

 during Lin Chih-Chieh's 2003-2004 season in SBL, He set the record of 9 three pointers in a game.
 In November 30, 2003, during the game vs. Bank of Taiwan (basketball), 5 minutes and 42 seconds left in the second quarter, as soon as Lin Chih-Chieh finished with the one handed dunk in the fast break, the basket broke down to the ground due to his power on the dunk, which wrote down the history of being the first person who broke down the basket by the powerful dunk.

 His team finished in 6th place.

 Lin Chih-Chieh won scoring title.